skbly7/django-cas2/README.md

 and verification of tickets to enforce that the login is made with a fresh username and password verification in the CAS server.

-`CAS_GATEWAY: False`

-If `True`, enables the gateway feature of CAS, enforcing a non-interactive authorization by CAS.
-In other words, a user will not be presented with a login screen if not signed into CAS, but redirected to the service URL with not ticket.
-This is useful for backend web services that are not directly accessed by users.
-This option in CAS is fundmentally incompatible with the renew feature mentioned above, hence CAS_GATEWAY will be silently ignored and no gateway option sent to the CAS server if CAS_RENEW is set.

 `CAS_REDIRECT_URL: '/'`

 Default URL to redirect to after login and logout when there is no referrer or next